ZynCarpets/ZynCarpets/README.md

 ## Deployment

 ### GitHub Pages Deployment with GitHub Actions

+The project uses GitHub Actions for automated deployment to GitHub Pages.
+The workflow is configured to:
+- Build and deploy on push to main branch
+- Inject environment variables securely
+- Generate and deploy sitemap
+- Handle custom domain configuration
+- Implement security headers

 1. Set up GitHub repository secrets:
    - Go to your repository settings